redandbluefi/redandblue-user-roles/README.md

 # redandblue user roles
 A Lightweight WordPress plugin that adds a Content Manager role to wp-admin.
 Restricts the role of installing plugins and themes.
-Adds to capabilities common to admin for site made in redandblue.
+Adds to common capabilities to admin.

 ## Capabilities:
 - Edit/Add posts